CanarysAutomations/Dormant-Developer-Users/README.md

 - Classifies users as:
   - `active=true` if activity is within the configured inactivity threshold
   - `active=false` if activity exceeds the threshold
-  - `never-active` if no activity is detected
+  - `never-active`: user is an organization member with no detected commits, issues, or pull requests

 - Generates a CSV report summarizing user activity status.